YvanJAquino/vocaptcha-v2/README.md

 - It reduces the amount of round-trip latency between the Conversational Layer and the Fulfillment Layer.
 No extra web service calls are made - the data is local to the ADDF server instance immediately - saving 15 milliseconds per interaction on average.

-# Key Technologies

-voCAPTCHA v2 is built with Python using the following frameworks and technologies:

-- Starlette: Starlette is a lightweight ASGI framework/toolkit, which is ideal for building async web services in Python.

-- Pydantic: Data validation and settings management using python type annotations.

-- Google Cloud Firestore: Google Cloud's serverless real-time NoSQL Database with live synchronization capabilities.

 # Plug-ins Architecture